Last Updated on January 4, 2026 by Maged kamel

 Mohr’s circle of inertia-inertia value-Ix’.

-From the previous post, we have drawn Mohr’s circle of inertia, we have the radius of the circle R equal to 0.5165 inch4
+From the previous post, we have drawn Mohr’s circle of inertia, and we have the radius of the circle R equal to 0.5165 inch4

 The horizontal distance from point d to axis Ixy will give Ix’ value.
 Ix’ value will be equal to(Ix+Iy)/2-R*cos(60-2φp2).